 Typically, the most reliable cars get all the attention.
 But there are certain models out there you should be aware of due to their low reliability rating and poor resale value.
 Plus, if you already own one of these, we offer some coping strategies.
 Let’s learn more.

-Pay for unexpected repairs with an extended car warranty from CARCHEX.
+If your car is out of warranty, pay for unexpected repairs with an extended vehicle protection plan from CARCHEX.
 Get a free online quote today.

 The Dirty Dozen Plus One